KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Widget.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WienerLinien by fewieden](https://github.com/fewieden/MMM-WienerLinien)

 1. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WiFiPassword by TeraTech](https://github.com/TeraTech/MMM-WiFiPassword)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-wiki by mihairinzis](https://github.com/mihairinzis/MMM-wiki)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-windy by santi4488](https://github.com/santi4488/MMM-windy)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WordGenius by drventure](https://github.com/drventure/MMM-WordGenius)